chiwalfrm/arcusexamples/README.md

 - private-commands-docs.txt - Documentation for the private/ commands
 - public-commands-docs.txt - Documentation for the public/ commands

+**If you use this project, please 'star' it so I know how many people use it.**

 Note: private/ordersign.py is provided by dYdX Trading, Inc.  All rights reserved.